mewbak/evdev/examples/simple/README.md

 ## Simple

-This program demonstrates how to set up a `evdev` application.
+This program demonstrates how to set up an `evdev` application.
 It opens a device and queries numerous parameters for it.